Makati Medical Center

-Makati Medical Center (MMC), also known as Makati Med, is a tertiary hospital in Makati, Metro Manila, Philippines with more than 600 beds.
+Makati Medical Center (MMC), also known as Makati Med, is a tertiary hospital in Makati, Metro Manila, Philippines.
 The hospital was founded on May 31, 1969.
 The hospital is owned and operated by Medical Doctors Inc., a subsidiary of Metro Pacific Investments Corporation, a Philippine-based unit investment holding company of First Pacific Company Limited, Hong Kong, through Metro Pacific Holdings, Inc.

 Clemenia twins separation

 In 1997, the hospital performed the country's first successful surgical separation of the rare congenital anomaly of conjoined Tetrapus Ischiopagus twins.
-Dr. Raul G. Fores immediately approved their transfer to MakatiMed's pediatric nursery, where they were raised by the pediatric staff until they were ready to be operated on.
+Dr. Raul G. Fores immediately approved their transfer to Makati Medical Center's pediatric nursery, where they were raised by the pediatric staff until they were ready to be operated on.

-The MakatiMed team took nine months of preparation, planning, and mock exercises before the actual operation took place.
-In May 1998, pediatricians, plastic surgeons, pediatric surgeons, urologists, orthopedic surgeons, anesthesiologists, nurses, and operating room attendants spent 17 hours operating.
+The Makati Medical Center team took nine months of preparation, planning, and mock exercises before the actual operation took place.
+In May 1998, pediatricians, plastic surgeons, pediatric surgeons, urologists, orthopedic surgeons, anesthesiologists, nurses, and operating room attendants spent 17 hours on the operation.

 Reception

-In 2011, MakatiMed became the first and only Philippine health institution to be certified with the 4th edition Joint Commission International accreditation and the 4th hospital in the country to be accredited.
+In 2011, MakatiMed became the first and only Philippine health institution to be certified with the 4th edition Joint Commission International accreditation and the 4th hospital in the country to be accredited as well.

 Also in 2011, Asian Hospital Management Awards (AHMA) gave MakatiMed an “A Decade of Achievement” special award.
 This recognition was given to the top three hospitals who won the most Asian Hospital Management Awards in the 10 years of HMA.
 MakatiMed is the only hospital in the Philippines given this recognition.

 Partnerships with other hospitals

 MakatiMed launched the Strategic Hospital Alliance Program, or SHAP, in July 2010.
-The program is geared toward expanding and sharing MakatiMed's services to the rest of the country by establishing partnerships with hospitals located in other cities and the provinces.
+The program is geared toward expanding and sharing MakatiMed's services with the rest of the country by establishing partnerships with hospitals located in other cities and the provinces.

 Under this program, MakatiMed's partner hospitals may refer patients to MakatiMed in order for them to access facilities and services that their local hospitals cannot or do not yet provide.
 These hospitals can also gain access to diagnostic equipment and tools that would otherwise require substantial investments.

-As of September 2012, MakatiMed has 65 hospital partners all over the country.
+As of September 2012, MakatiMed had 65 hospital partners all over the country.